 As a field recording artist specializing in natural sound, Nick has held artist and research residencies at wilderness locations throughout California, such as Sagehen Experimental Forest, the Landels-Hill Big Creek Reserve in Big Sur, and the Poto Festival in Grass Valley.
 He has presented his research in bioacoustics and sound ecology at NYU’s Steinhardt School at the Precarious Sounds/Sounding Sanctuary Conference, in New York City, The Catholic University of America at the Eleventh International Conference on Climate Change: Impacts and Responses, Washington, D.C, and the Centro Cultural Vila Flor at the Ninth International Conference on the Constructed Environment in Guimarães, Portugal.

 Dr. Virzi completed his D.M.A. in Music Composition at Stanford University, where he studied with Mark Applebaum and Brian Ferneyhough.
 He also received his Bachelor’s of Music from the SUNY Purchase Conservatory of Music, where he studied with Du Yun, Huang Ruo, and Suzanne Farrin.
-He currently teaches an original course, Wild Sound Explorers: Digital Storytelling, at the Stanford Summer Arts Institute and Stanford International Institutes to over 200 students from 15 countries throughout North America, Central America, South America, Africa, Asia, Australia, Europe, and the Middle East.
+He currently teaches an original course, Wild Sound Explorers: Digital Storytelling, at the Stanford Summer Arts Institute and Stanford International Institutes to over 200 students from 15 countries throughout North America, Central America, South America, Europe, Africa, Asia, the Middle East, and Australia.